streamsets/datacollector-docker/README.md

 # Dockerfiles for StreamSets Data Collector

+Version: 1.2.0.1

-This is a fork of [https://github.com/streamsets/datacollector-docker] to add some customizations.
+This is a (very distant) fork of [https://github.com/streamsets/datacollector-docker] to add some customizations and drivers.

 Basic Usage
 -----------